Meet Our Staff

 Sandy Ridge Farm Paula J. DeJardin

 Paula owns the family farmstead in Kewaunee, WI that hosts Alpaca to Apparel's male haucaya alpacas.
 Along with the alpacas, Paula inhabits the farm with her two sisters, Alice and Judy and brother in law Mike.
-They all get involved with the farm as well.
-Judy and Mike help with the animals while Alice crochets many blankets and scarves available at Alpaca to Apparel locations.
+Judy and Mike help with the animals, while Alice crochets many blankets and scarves available at Alpaca to Apparel locations.

 Paula also has extensive experience traveling to all parts of Peru and meeting with some of the best produces and raisers of alpacas.